shreyarakesh/Wellness_plum_shreya/app/README.md

 <img width="768" height="50" alt="Screenshot 2025-10-02 at 7 44 34 pm" src="https://github.com/user-attachments/assets/ab235580-2a71-46a0-be12-c6004954f57f" />

 <img width="790" height="667" alt="Screenshot 2025-10-02 at 7 44 47 pm" src="https://github.com/user-attachments/assets/2d1c6d9a-be9e-4333-86a2-58d2af4d85f2" />
+**AI Response Reliability**

+Issue: AI outputs may occasionally be malformed JSON, which can break parsing in the frontend.

+Improvement: Add schema validation (e.g., Zod/JSON Schema) and a JSON repair step to gracefully handle malformed responses.

+**Accessibility (A11y)**

+Issue: Current UI has limited keyboard navigation and screen reader support.

+Improvement: Add ARIA roles, ensure contrast compliance, and support full keyboard navigation.

+**Internationalization (i18n)**

+Issue: App is currently English-only.

+Improvement: Add multi-language support using libraries like i18next and enable RTL language support.

+**Data Persistence & Syncing**

+Issue: Favorites and profile data are stored only in LocalStorage.

+Improvement: Integrate with a backend database or cloud sync service (e.g., Firebase, MongoDB) to enable cross-device access.

+**Offline Support**

+Issue: App requires internet for AI responses.

+Improvement: Convert into a PWA and cache static assets and mock AI responses for offline usage.

+**Security Enhancements**

+Issue: API keys are secured in the backend proxy, but advanced protections are missing.

+Improvement: Add authentication, rate limiting, and logging for production environments.

+**UI Theming & Customization**

+Issue: App only supports dark mode by default.

+Improvement: Add theme toggle, font size adjustments, and custom color palettes for personalization.

+**BONUS WORK**

+Dark Mode: Fully implemented dark mode throughout the app for better readability and modern UI.

+Smooth Animations: Added subtle motion using Framer Motion for card transitions and tip expansions.

+Favorites Feature: Users can save favorite tips and access them in a dedicated section.

+Prompt Viewer: Users can inspect the AI prompt that generated the tips for transparency and experimentation.

+Responsive Grid Layout: Tips board dynamically adjusts to screen size for mobile and desktop.